Nick Pratto Player Props: Royals vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 28th in the league.
+- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies' 5.23 team ERA ranks 29th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.18).

-- Rockies pitchers combine to rank 25th in baseball in home runs allowed (75 total, 1.3 per game).
+- Rockies pitchers combine to give up 77 total home runs at a rate of 1.3 per game (fifth-most in the league).

-- The right-hander's most recent appearance was on Sunday against the New York Mets, when he threw five innings, surrendering one earned run while giving up four hits.
+- The left-hander last appeared on Sunday against the New York Mets, when he tossed four innings, allowing six earned runs while giving up eight hits.

-- The 35-year-old has amassed an ERA of 1.31, with 4.4 strikeouts per nine innings, in five games this season.
-Opponents are hitting .208 against him.
+- The 29-year-old has amassed a 7.00 ERA and 5.7 strikeouts per nine innings in 11 games this season, while giving up a batting average of .291 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.